Let Go for Tonight

 "Let Go for Tonight" is a song by English singer and songwriter Foxes from her debut studio album, Glorious (2014).
 The song was released as a digital download in the United Kingdom on 23 February 2014 as the album's second single.
-It entered the UK Singles Chart at number 7.
-The song stayed in the UK Singles Charts for 10 weeks.
+It entered the UK Singles Chart at number 7, staying in the chart for 10 weeks.

 Background

 "Let Go for Tonight" was originally supposed to be on Foxes's extended play Warrior (2012), but was later revamped for her debut studio album Glorious (2014).

 Music video

 A music video to accompany the release of "Let Go for Tonight" was first released onto YouTube on 5 January 2014 at a total length of 3 minutes and 53 seconds.
 The music video starts out with Foxes and several other people sat in a white room at a white table.
 The song starts focusing on Foxes, and as the chorus swells, everyone begins throwing various food items and paint.
 This continues throughout the song, until the last bridge, in which Foxes runs out of the room (revealed to be a three-wall stand set up in a hilly field) and into a hilly field, followed by the others.
 Foxes ends the song being carried by a man.

-As of November 2019, the song had 25 million views on YouTube.
+As of July 2025, the song had 28 million views on YouTube.